ronenm/inkomerce_api/README.md

 inkomerce_api
 =============

-InKomerce SAAS API for ruby
+InKomerce API implementation for ruby.

+This is a work in progress....